-Monitoring

-The Director of Operations will ensure compliance with established district-wide nutrition and physical activity wellness policies.
-In the school, the principal or designee will ensure compliance with those policies in his/her school and will report on the school's compliance to the CEO.
+Monitoring.
+The COO or designee will ensure compliance with established district-wide nutrition and physical activity wellness policies.
+In the school, the principal or designee will ensure compliance with those policies in his/her school and will report on the school's compliance to the COO.